JasonFelgenhauer/photo-library/README.md

 2. Adding the different views and the style.
 3. Adding a form and a router.
 4. Creation of models for albums.
-5. Error handling when creating an album
+5. Error handling when creating an album.
-6. Display all albums
+6. Display all albums.
+7. Add an image upload form.